-Fassbinderie Schneckenleitner is managed by Paul Schneckenleitner, who is a fifth generation Master Cooper from the Schneckenleitner family.
+Fassbinderei Schneckenleitner is managed by Paul Schneckenleitner, who is a fifth generation Master Cooper from the Schneckenleitner family.
 Before managing the family cooperage, Paul gained invaluable experience by working in several Burgundy and Cognac based cooperages.
-With the help of several brothers, his father and his wife, Paul overlooks all aspects at Fassbinderie Scneckenleitner.
+With the help of several brothers, his father and his wife, Paul overlooks all aspects at Fassbinderei Scneckenleitner.

 They offer two different assortments of oak, the first is Mann/Ybbs, which is a mix of oak from Austria, Germany, Hungary, Slovenia and Romania that is air dried along their production site on the banks of the Ybbs river.
 They also cooper vessels made from 100% Austrian oak, which they call Weidling Oak, a more tight grained oak that is still low in aromatics, like most Eastern European oak after coopering.

 Schneckenleitner has built their reputation on the production of their large format ovals, which are found in many of Europe’s finest cellars.
 Because of the large format, the incredibly low toast, and significantly long air-drying time (amongst Austria’s alpine foothill region which has a rich Flora and Fauna biodiversity), it results in extremely low impact ovals and rounds that respect the wine’s fruit, freshness and minerality, while allowing for some natural micro-oxidation to occur.
 Their large format vessels work both on white and red wines.